hazelcast-guides/stream-processing-fundamentals/README.md

 ![first job](resources/firstjob.png)

 # Step 5: Pat Yourself on the Back
-_Congratulations!
-You've deployed your first pipeline_
+_You've deployed your first pipeline_

 # Step 6: Finish the Pipeline :-)